Apply: Physician Assistant

 Meet Standards

-• Cumulative GPA: minimum 3.5, as noted in the “CASPA Overall GPA” calculation.
+• Cumulative GPA: minimum 3.2, as noted in the “CASPA Overall GPA” calculation.
 This calculation considers all college-level coursework ever completed.
-Applicants with international coursework, please see the International Applicants section.
+If you have had international coursework, please see the International Applicants section.

 • Baccalaureate degree from an accredited institution in the United States or its equivalent from a foreign country, earned by December 20, 2025.